openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-request.md

 **Error Description**

-The file path is invalid or the file already exists at the specified path when calling the uploadFile or downloadFile interface.
+The file path is invalid or a file already exists at the specified path when calling the uploadFile or downloadFile interface.

 **Possible Causes**